antonkril/antonkril.github.io/_posts/2016-2-11-classes-vs-namespaces.md

 title: Classes VS Namespaces
 ---

-Many PHP frameworks use classes as namespances for functions.
-The most widespread example is Controller classes:
+Many PHP frameworks use classes as namespaces for functions.
+The most widespread example is the Controller class:

 ```php
 <?php